 What is the training?

-Training consists of a single noncredit course that typically is held each term.
-Students learn the basic skills necessary to work as an entry-level dental assistant in as little as 10 weeks.
+Training consists of a single noncredit course that is typically held each term, along with a career development course to get students ready for employment.
+Students learn the basic skills necessary to work as an entry-level dental assistant.
 Students will review dental anatomy, terminology, restorative materials, infection control and chair-side techniques.
 The course also prepares students for the Dental Assisting National Board’s Radiology Certification Examination and is approved by the U.S. Department of Veterans Affairs.
 Total Hours: 90

 What courses will I take?

 OPA-334 - Career Development for Dental Assisting

 What credentials can I earn?

 Upon successful completion, students earn an AACC continuing education certificate.
 To receive the certificate students complete and submit the form to our office.
 The form and instructions can be found at www.aacc.edu/coned/certificates.

 $1,209 for Anne Arundel County residents, including tuition, fees and DANB test fee for OCA 348. $100 for Anne Arundel County residents for OPA 334.
 Please contact the AACC Bookstore for information on textbook.
 Visit www.aacc.edu/coned/payment for more information.